asmodeus812/elearning/misc-tech-topic/k8s-deep-dive.md

 ## Kubernetes and Docker swarm

-In 2016 and 2017 we had the orchestrator wards, where `Docker Swarm`, `Mesosphere DCOS`, and `Kubernetes` completed to become the de-facto container orchestrator.
+In 2016 and 2017 we had the orchestrator wars, where `Docker Swarm`, `Mesosphere DCOS`, and `Kubernetes` completed to become the de-facto container orchestrator.
 To cut a long story short, Kubernetes WON.

 There is a good chance you will hear people talk about how Kubernetes relates to Google's Borg and Omega systems, as